-While an automatic opener that is less than 10 years old may still be working fine when you look to replace your garage door, Glideaway highly recommends replacing your automatic garage door opener at the same time as your garage door.
-Doing this ensures your door and opener will reliably operate without fault over the coming years, saving you from having to replace your opener at a later date.
+An automatic opener that is less than 10 years old may still be working fine when you look to replace your garage door.
+However, Glideaway highly recommends replacing your automatic garage door opener at the same time as your garage door.
+Doing this ensures your door and opener will reliably operate without fault over the coming years.
+This saves you from having to replace your opener at a later date.
 Furthermore, a new opener comes with a warranty of 5-7 years, safeguarding you well into the lifetime of your garage door.

-A professional installer will be able to guarantee your springs are tensioned correctly, all moving parts are correctly installed, the garage door accurately fits the opening, and the fixings are adequate, among other benefits.
-Furthermore, a Glideaway garage door that is installed by the customer is liable to have its warranty voided, should a fault be found.
+Making sure your springs are tensioned correctly, all moving parts are correctly installed, the garage door accurately fits the opening, and the fixings are adequate, among other benefits will be guaranteed if you use a professional installer.
+Furthermore, should a fault be found on a Glideaway garage door that is installed by the customer, the warranty is liable to be voided.

-Since customising your new garage door to your specifications is our speciality, Glideaway offers a wide range of customisable features and accessories for sectional and tilt garage doors.
-Accessories include windows, available in either window inserts or a complete aluminium sash, frosted, clear, or opaque; external entry keypads; premium seals; and powder-coated hardware, among others.
-Increasingly popular are our smart automatic garage door openers, using the Merlin MyQ system, which allows you to operate and have control over your garage door right from your phone.
+Glideaway offers a wide range of customisable features and accessories for sectional and tilt garage doors.
+Customising your new garage door to your specifications is our speciality.
+Accessories include windows, available in either window inserts or a complete aluminium sash, frosted, clear, or opaque; external entry keypad, premium seals and powder-coated hardware, among others.
+Our smart automatic garage door openers, using the Merlin MyQ system, are becoming increasingly popular.
+They allow you to operate and have control over your garage door right from your phone.

-Although most Glideaway accessories can be retrofitted at a later date, when purchasing it is a great idea to consider which accessories or customisations you feel will best meet your needs for an easy and practical garage door addition.
+Most Glideaway accessories can be retrofitted at a later date.
+However, when purchasing it is a great idea to consider which accessories or customisations you feel will best meet your needs for an easy and practical garage door addition.

 The warranty included in your new garage door package is important to consider, as faults in production or natural mishaps do occur from time to time.
-Subject to being properly maintained, Glideaway offers a 5-year warranty on our Coloursteel sectional and tilt garage doors, extending to 10 years for an aluminium garage door.
-Furthermore, all our Merlin automatic openers come with a 5-year warranty, with a 7-year warranty on the MyQ openers.
+Glideaway offers a 5-year warranty on properly maintained Coloursteel sectional and tilt garage doors, extending to 10 years for an aluminium garage door.
+All our Merlin automatic openers come with a 5-year warranty, with a 7-year warranty on the MyQ openers.
 Be sure to check your door warranty, and get in touch if you have any questions.